defold/defold/editor/src/clj/dynamo/defnode.md

 ### Behavior of inputs, property and outputs

-"Behavior" here means what happens whenever you do `g/node-value`.
-If you look at `internal.node/NodeImpl` `produce-value` you see that a behavior for the label in question is looked up in the nodes corresponding node type, and then we call the `:fn` of this behavior, passing the node instance, the label and evaluation context as arguments.
+"Behavior" roughly means what happens whenever you do `g/node-value`.
+If you look at `internal.node/NodeImpl` `produce-value` you see that a behavior for the label in question is looked up in the node's corresponding node type, and then we call the `:fn` of this behavior, passing the node instance, the label and evaluation context as arguments.
 The process is the same regardless if you ask for the value